VPNs appear to get around the UK's age verification law – but are they necessary?

 As mentioned above, the legislation has good intentions and it's important to protect under-18s from harmful content.
 However, how age verification laws are expected to be enforced raises significant cybersecurity and privacy concerns.

-There are numerous ways age verification checks can be achieved, with each site deciding which third-party provider it uses and what methods it employs.
+Over 5 million extra age checks have been performed since July 25. and there are numerous ways age verification checks can be achieved.
+Each site can decide which third-party provider it uses and what methods it employs.
 Some examples include:

 All these methods present concerning privacy and cybersecurity risks.
 All require giving the third-party age-check service access to highly sensitive personal information such as your credit card, passport, or driving licence.